wotamann/vuetify-form-base/README.md

 ![Form](./images/array-schema.PNG)

-You have to create a lot of different Forms?
-You have to manipulate or edit Data presented in JS-Objects?
+If you have to generate new forms based on different data or you have to edit Data presented in JOSN or as JS-Objects?

-Then give **Vuetify-Form-Base** a Try.
-This Schema-based Form Generator is a [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your Job by automatically creating full editable Forms.
-Edit this Forms and get reactive Results.
+Then you should take a closer look at **Vuetify-Form-Base** and try it.
+It can make your work much easier and save you time.
+This Schema based Form Generator works as [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your jJob by automatically creating full editable Forms.
+Edit your created Forms and you will automatically receive reactive Results.

-**Vuetify-Form-Base** uses the well known [Component Framework Vuetify](https://vuetifyjs.com/) to style and layout your Form.
+**Vuetify-Form-Base** uses the well known and excellent [Component Framework Vuetify](https://vuetifyjs.com/) to style and layout your Form.
 Vuetify Controls have a clear, minimalistic design, and support responsive Design.

 ---